DAG-width is PSPACE-complete: is -complete

 If the level is existential, the cops look up what value the strategy for the existential player in $\MCGAME(\phi)$ prescribes to choose for $X_{v(\ell)}$: $\beta(X_{v(\ell)}) = b_i \in \{0,1\}$.
 Then according to Lemma~\ref{lemma:cops_invariant} the cops can play such that the invariant holds again.

 When the play arrives $F_\psi$, there is one free cop that is placed on~$v$ and the robber goes to some $K_C$ for a clause~$C$.
 As the existential player has a winning strategy, there is some literal $L_j$ in~$C$ that is satisfied by~$\beta$.
 Without loss of generality, $L_j = X_i$ and $\beta(X_i) = 1$.
 Then $b_1(\ell(i))$ is occupied by a cop, but there is no edge from~$v_i^C$ to $b_1(\ell(i))$.
-Recall that in $C$ every variable appears at most once, so there is no edge from~$C$ to $b_1(\ell(i))$ and the cop from $b_1(\ell(i))$ is free. \end{proof}
+Recall that in $C$ every variable appears at most once, so there is no edge from~$C$ to $b_1(\ell(i))$ and the cop from $b_1(\ell(i))$ is free.
+The cops win by Lemma~\ref{lemma:use_one_cop}. \end{proof}